 You are encouraged to participate in the organized field trips, which are included in your program fees.
 In addition to the included program field trips, you'll also have field trips as part of many of your courses and have numerous informal activities that expose you to the local culture as well.
 Destinations may change at the discretion of the Resident Director.

 Playas del Este is the home of Havana beaches.
-Just 18 kilometers east of the city of Havana, beautiful beaches stretch up the north coast for more than 20 kilometers.
+Just 11 miles east of the city of Havana, beautiful beaches stretch up the north coast for more than 12 miles.
 These beaches are favorites of the local habaneros.

 About an hour west of Havana is the Sierra del Rosario Biosphere Reserve, declared a reserve by UNESCO in 1985.
 Centuries of timbering and subsequent harvesting for charcoal led to the deforestation, erosion, and infertility of this once lush area.
 Similar to the Agrarian Reform laws, the people were provided with housing and employement.
 In return, they were tasked with replanting the area's forests.
 Today, the 61,775 acre reserve is one of the world's greatest reclamation projects.